 Here you can view more information about pool tiles.

-We used a teak sandstone paver for the pool coping, the same sandstone was used to tile the floor of the spa and the steps of the pool.
+For the coping pavers we used a teak sandstone, the same sandstone was used to tile the floor of the spa and the steps of the pool.

 Tiling Sandtone to be submerged underwater requires a fair amount of preparation, the sandstone was sealed 5 times with a penetrate sealer & they were tiled with an industrial strength adhesive with extra additives mixed in, but it was worth it, the underwater sandstone truly gave this pool a wow factor.